aajolly/eks-cluster-terraform/README.md

 The terraform stack will take ~15 minutes to provision the resources.

-### Configuring kubectl for EKS
+### Configuring kubectl for EKS (Optional)
-Since we'll be using kubectl extensively, please follow the procedure below to configure kubectl to work with EKS.
+If you intend to use kubectl to manage the cluster, please follow the procedure below to configure kubectl to work with EKS.
 Run the below command

 ```sh
 aws eks update-kubeconfig --name "EKS-LAB"